|Nutritional Guidelines (per serving)|

 If desired, sprinkle servings with ground cinnamon or a cinnamon-sugar blend.

-Put the milk in a heavy pan over medium heat.
+- To scald milk, pour it into a heavy pan and place the pan over medium heat.
 Heat the milk, stirring frequently.
-Scrape the bottom of the pan often to check for scorching or sticking.
+Scrape the bottom of the pan often to ensure it is not scorching or sticking.
 When it begins to steam and small bubbles form around the edge, remove it from heat.
 If you use a thermometer, look for a temperature of around 182 F (83 C).

-Spiced Rice Pudding: Add 1/2 teaspoon of cinnamon and a dash of nutmeg.
+- Add 1/2 teaspoon of cinnamon and a dash of nutmeg for a lightly spiced rice pudding.

-Rice Pudding With Raisins: Add 1/2 cup of raisins to the rice mixture and add a pinch each of cinnamon and nutmeg.
+- Add 1/2 cup of raisins or dried cranberries to the rice mixture and add a pinch each of cinnamon and nutmeg.